sam-xl/py_trees_parser/README.md

 convenience wrapper to the `tf2_ros.lookup_transform` function and is used in the same manner.

-For the `Robot` node to be completely setup it is required to run `robot.setup()`.
+For the `Robot` node to be completelTy setup it is required to run `robot.setup()`.
 This will load the `triggers`, and `sensors` and will setup the subscriptions for those items.
+The `triggers` and `sensors` are configured via a sensor and trigger file.
+These configuration files are expected to be passed to the `Robot` node as an absolute path.

 ### Sensor Configuration